civboot/fngi/fngi.md

 - Although it is stack-based, all functions (except those with no stack inputs or pure stack manipulation like dup/drp/ovr) cause the next token to be compiled before them.
-This means that syntax is typically written in C like standard polish notation instead of FORTH's (hard to read) reverse-polish notation.
+This means that syntax is typically written in C like standard-polish notation instead of FORTH's (hard to read) reverse-polish notation.
 - Far more inclusive support of locals.
 Has a separate locals stack and execution mechanisms which automatically allocate space for locals when executed and deallocate when returned.
-- Has less dependence on the working stack (called data stack in FORTH).
+- Has less dependence on the working stack (data stack in FORTH).

 ```
 // Fngi Syntax